 Do yoga or Pilates

 Practising Pilates is also beneficial.
-Because it’s designed to strengthen your core muscles, Pilates can be a great way to combat stress incontinence that’s brought on by actions like laughing, sneezing, or coughing.
+Because it’s designed to strengthen your core muscles, Pilates can be a great way to combat stress incontinence caused by actions like laughing, sneezing, or coughing.
 Pilates classes also tend to incorporate pelvic floor exercises.

-To find out more, you might want to read our introductions to yoga and Pilates over 50.
+To find out more, check out our introductions to yoga and Pilates for over-50s.

 3. Maintain a healthy weight